dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 7. **API access** &mdash; Create [API auth tokens](/docs/dbt-cloud-apis/authentication) and access to [dbt Cloud APIs](/docs/dbt-cloud-apis/overview) as needed.  <Lifecycle status="team,enterprise" />

 8. **dbt Explorer** &mdash; If you use [dbt Explorer](/docs/collaborate/explore-projects) and run production jobs with an external orchestrator, ensure your production jobs run `dbt run` or `dbt build` to update and view resources and its metadata in dbt Explorer.
-Running `dbt compile` will not update resources and its metadata.
+Running `dbt compile` will not update resources and its metadata. <Lifecycle status="team,enterprise" />

 ### CI/CD setup